STAIRlab/sees/docs/library/1_Modeling/uniaxialMaterial/classical/195-Elastic Uniaxial.md

 # Elastic

-<p>This command is used to construct an elastic uniaxial material
+This command is used to construct an elastic uniaxial material object.

-object.</p>
+:::{apidoc="opensees.uniaxial.Elastic"}
 ```tcl
 uniaxialMaterial Elastic $matTag $E < $eta > < $Eneg >
 ```